Pain is a very compelling protective feeling

 - Opiate response so there is no pain if pain will make survival even harder

 The word decision is deceptive because there is no consciousness involved, a process that takes mere milliseconds and is below our awareness.
-What are the inputs that combine to make this decision to feel pain or not?
+What are some of the inputs that combine to make this decision to feel pain or not?

 - Sensation from the nerves in the body’s tissue.
 Chemical, temperature and pressure changes are registered but the brain has to evaluate what those changes mean.